sotnir/git-course/_episodes/01-local.md

 This makes a lot of complicated conversations about proposed changes much more concrete, because you can show people what you mean, instead of just telling them.
-It turns out that this pattern also translates to many other kinds of text, like documents, grants, even designs.
+It turns out that this pattern also translates to many other kinds of text, like protocols, documents, even designs.
 And so, people who use version control sometimes end up using it in many different aspects of their life, and with a variety of different collaborators.
-I can tell you from personal experience that the consistent use of version control tools has made me overall a happier and more productive collaborator with others.
+I can tell you from personal experience that the consistent use of version control tools has made me overall a happier and more productive collaborator with others, and I am sure this is a great skill that I gained from my academic research experience that can be translated in the clinical practices of medical physics and to develop better clinical support services.

-That said: wrapping your head around the concepts and details of using version control can be challenging at first.
-It's probably the thing that you will learn at NeuroHackademy that will take the longest to get used to.
-So, buckle in and get ready for the ride.
+With that being said, wrapping your head around the concepts and details of using version control can be challenging at first.
+This is probably going to take more time than you initially thought to get used to.
+So, buckle in and get ready for the ride!

 ## What is a repository?